RLL24187/MKS22X-FinalProject/README.md

 * Out of bounds dying boolean statements changed so that it'll only die when the whole object disappears from screen

 *Elizabeth*: <br />
-* the bug was that IT WAS SPAWNING IN THE WRONG SPOT bc i mixed up the input when constructing the monsters
+* the bug was that IT WAS SPAWNING IN THE WRONG SPOT bc I mixed up the input when constructing the monsters
-* editing the player to move diagonally, finally working, i created an arraylist to track movement
+* editing the player to move diagonally, finally working, I created an arraylist to track movement

 ***Friday 5/31/2019*** <br />